Introduction to Heating and Cooling Systems

-From cost to maintenance requirements, here are some things to keep in mind when deciding whether central air or a ductless mini split is right for you.
+From cost to maintenance requirements, here are some things to keep in mind when deciding whether central air or a ductless mini split cooling system is right for you.

 1. Price of Installation & Cost of Use